jbarrajon/puppet-kubernetes/README.md

 This module uses
 [puppet-archive](https://github.com/voxpupoli/puppet-archive)
-to download and extract kubernetes release archives, with optional file checksum verification.
+to download, verify and extract kubernetes release archives.

 The [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) module is also used for parameter checking, but that is required by puppet-archive anyway.